 Since the cake needs to sit in the fridge for several hours before serving, it’s best to make this the night before you plan to eat it.

-- 1 cup freshly squeezed Mexican lime/key lime juice*
+1 cup freshly squeezed Key lime juice, or Mexican lime juice

-- About 50 packaged Maria cookies (Marie biscuits) (or other dry, thin, bland-tasting cookies)
+50 Maria cookies, or other dry, thin, bland-tasting cookies

 *You may be tempted to use bottled lime juice for this recipe, but I strongly recommend fresh-squeezed; only the fresh product will provide the bright, punchy flavor that this cake deserves.